 Colonial Spanish America developed from two interconnected strands, monarchy and religion: Spanish exploration, conquest, and colonization of the New World were carried out in the name of God and of the king and queen of Spain.
 Any study of the cultural production of Spanish-American women of this period must consider the transformation of Christianity over the centuries.

 The founding of monasteries became essential to ensuring the spiritual well-being of colonial society.
-According to Martínez Cuesta, numerous convents of contemplative orders appeared during the 16th and 17th centuries, and congregations that were more involved with education were established throughout the following centuries.6 The first convent, that of the Conception order of nuns, was founded by Archbishop Juan de Zumárraga in Mexico City in 1540.7 During the 16th century, approximately forty convents of Poor Clares, Conceptionists, and Saint Jerome’s nuns were also founded, as well as some Dominican and Discalced Carmelites,8 although this trend diminished toward the 19th century.9 Life in these cloisters was permissive in the beginning, but the bishops and clergy tightened their rules later on.
+According to Martínez Cuesta, numerous convents of contemplative orders appeared during the 16th and 17th centuries, and congregations that were more involved with education were established throughout the following centuries.5 The first convent, Order of the Immaculate Conception, was founded by Archbishop Juan de Zumárraga in Mexico City in 1540.6 During the 16th century, approximately forty convents of Poor Clares, Conceptionists, and Saint Jerome’s nuns were also founded, as well as some Dominican and Discalced Carmelites, although this trend diminished toward the 19th century.7 Life in these cloisters was permissive in the beginning, but the bishops and clergy tightened their rules later on.
 Entering a convent was not a possibility for all women, however, because a nun was supposed to be white and had to be able to afford a costly dowry.
-Indigenous and mestizo young women had to overcome difficult barriers, while the daughters of poor conquistadors were frequently sponsored.10
+Indigenous and mestizo young women had to overcome difficult barriers, while the daughters of poor conquistadors were frequently sponsored.8

 Viceroyalties of New Spain and Peru